wright-jake/hash-table/README.md

       #we can then use enumerate to return the index/count of iterations and the value associated with it
       for i, n in enumerate()

+      #we can check for a particular key in a hashmap
+      hashmap.keys()

+      #we can check for a particular value in a hashmap
+      hashmap.values()

+      #we can create a mapping
+      hashmap[key] = value